 To date, this tiny country, one of the most northerly of the Leeward Islands, has kept a relatively low profile, but the A-list is starting to discover its appeal.
-Robin Williams and Robert de Niro are just two big-hitters known to stop by for lunch – Anguilla’s gourmet restaurants being one of its major attractions.
+Robin Williams and Robert de Niro were just two big-hitters known to stop by for lunch—Anguilla’s gourmet restaurants being one of its major attractions.

 And the beaches themselves really are something special.
-There are 33 of them in all – sugar-white stretches of soft sand that often continue for a mile or more.
+There are 33 of them in all–sugar-white stretches of soft sand that often continue for a mile or more.
 Shoal Bay, in the northeast of the island, is a two-mile stretch that’s consistently voted one of the best beaches in the Caribbean.
-Condé Nast Traveller describes is as ‘amazing… It manages to feel alive and animated without being in the least crowded or overbuilt.’
+Condé Nast Traveler describes it as ‘amazing… It manages to feel alive and animated without being in the least crowded or overbuilt.’

 When it comes to nightlife, Anguilla isn’t a dusk-til-dawn party destination, but it still knows how to have a good time.
 Sandy Ground, another of the island’s most popular beaches, is home to a clutch of lively bars and restaurants, like the Pumphouse, a classic beach bar that serves up tropical cocktails with a side order of rock’n’roll.

 And just a short stroll away is legendary restaurant Johnno’s, which has been an institution here for more than 20 years.
 Go on Sundays for live jazz and lobster.

 You’re also only a 20-minute boat ride from St. Maarten, with its clubs, casinos, and tax-free shopping.
 Prices are around 15-30 percent cheaper than those in the US, with deals to be had on cameras, watches, and clothes.